DigitalProductschool/dps-expressjs-challenge/README.md

     -   Use small commits, we want to see your progress towards the solution.
     -   Code clean and follow the best practices.

+## Features

+- **Projects**
+    - Create a new project
+    - Retrieve all projects
+    - Retrieve a project by ID
+    - Update a project by ID
+    - Delete a project by ID

+- **Reports**
+    - Create a new report
+    - Retrieve reports by project ID
+    - Retrieve a report by ID
+    - Update a report by ID
+    - Delete a report by ID

+- **Special Endpoint**
+    - Retrieve all reports where a specific word appears at least three times

+## Installation

+### Prerequisites

+- Node.js (version 14.x or higher)
+- npm (version 6.x or higher)

 \
 Happy coding!